Terminology

 Smart Contract: Self-executing contracts with the terms of the agreement directly written into code.
 They automatically execute when predefined conditions are met.

-Wallet: Your digital wallet is where you securely store your cryptocurrencies and LATs, allowing you to engage with the ReFi Hub platform.
+Wallet: Your digital wallet is where you securely store your cryptocurrencies, LATs and FITs allowing you to engage with the ReFi Hub platform.

 Crypto Stable Coin: A cryptocurrency that is designed to maintain a stable value, often pegged to a fiat currency like the US dollar.
 USDC and USDT are examples.